 ^{} Zoning potential for concurrency analysis purposes only, subject to applicable land development regulations.

 Background and Purpose of Request

-The applicant is requesting a change of zoning classification from RU-1-7 (Single-family residential) to RU-1-11 (Single-family Residential) to develop a single-family residence.
+The applicant is requesting a change of zoning classification from AU (Agricultural Residential) to RU-1-11 (Single-family Residential) to legitimize the parcels configuration and build a single-family residence.